mit212/lab2_2024/README.md

 ### 5.4 Draw Something Pt.2

-Finally, use the joystick to draw something fun!
+Finally, use the joystick to draw a straight line.

 | :white_check_mark: CHECKOFF 3 :white_check_mark:   |
 |:---------------------------------------------------|